On average, homeowners can expect to pay $190 hourly or between 15 and 35 cents per square foot for lawn dethatching.

 Thatch refers to a layer of thickly woven organic matter, including dead grass, that accumulates between grass blades and the soil’s surface.
-While a little bit of thatch can benefit your lawn, too much stops the soil from getting the air, water, and nutrients it needs.
+While a little bit of thatch can benefit your lawn, too much thatch buildup stops the soil from getting the air, water, and nutrients it needs.
 This can result in a lawn that looks less green and lush.

-Dethatching removes this layer of debris by slicing through the excess thatch and intensively raking your lawn until the soil’s surface is clear.
+Dethatching, which costs between $0.04 and $0.06 per square foot, or $170 per hour, removes this layer of debris by slicing through the excess thatch and intensively raking your lawn until the soil’s surface is clear.
 This restores your lawn’s access to sunlight and ensures it stays beautiful all year.

-- Average costs
+- Average lawn dethatching costs in 2025

-- Cost estimator by size
+- Dethatching cost estimator by lawn size

 - Other factors that affect cost